 Someone who is clairvoyant has the psychic gift of being able to gather information without direct observation.
-It is closely related to the concept of remote viewing.

 The astral body is sort of like your spirit or soul.
 Beliefs in astral projection are rooted in various forms of spirituality, and particularly the concept of the afterlife.

 Kundalini, in yoga, is a basic primal ‘mother energy’ located at the base of the spine.
 It is commonly visualized as a coiled serpent.
-There are many ways of ‘awakening’ this serpent and reaching enlightenment through the use of asanas, meditation, mantras, and pranayama.
+There are many ways of ‘awakening’ this serpent and reaching enlightenment through the use of asanas, meditations, mantras, and pranayama.

-This is the six pointed star found in a wide array of religious and spiritual traditions across all cultures and historical reference points.
+This is the six-pointed star found in a wide array of religious and spiritual traditions across all cultures and historical reference points.

 It is unknown why this symbol can be found in such a diversity of traditions, but its existence gives credence to the idea that all of these faiths and practices at one time had a common origin.